doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 configured in `$HOME/.config/calliope/calliope.conf`.
 The Bandcamp albums are downloaded to the `music_directory` folder configured in `$HOME/.config/mpd/mpd.conf` in a `Bandcamp` sub-folder.

+Invoked with the `soundcloud` argument, *mppinit soundcloud* downloads the favorites in your Soundcloud account.
+A valid Soundcloud user slug must be provided at the prompt.
+The Soundcloud favorites are downloaded to the `music_directory` folder configured in `$HOME/.config/mpd/mpd.conf` in a `Soundcloud` sub-folder.

 Invoked with the `import` argument, *mppinit import* imports the music library to the Beets media management system.